Knowinnovation/resources/documents/_ideas_lab/Event Director.md

 - en-gb
 - en-us
 ---
-Thank you for agreeing to take on the role of the Director at the upcoming workshop!
+Thank you for agreeing to take on the role of the Director at the upcoming workshop.
 Having a Director at an event gives participants a colleague to look to for guidance and perspective, who is also an expert in a relevant field.
 Although each event is different, the Director’s role usually includes:
 * Acting as the leader of the event.
 * Working with the [mentors](Mentor Role) to provide guidance on the output
 * Guiding the process from a scientific content perspective.